 - Did a vacuum line fall off ?

 Do not look for a complicated solution, when your engine stalling issues, may only be a simple problem.

 Check Diagnostic Trouble Codes

-These codes help narrow things down and indicate, where to start your diagnostic process.
+These codes help narrow things down and point, where to start your diagnostic process.
 Then, once you’ve retrieved the code, follow the manufacturer’s given diagnostic procedures.

 A Faulty Sensor or Electrical Component

-So, a good first step to finding out what might be to blame; is to pop the hood and check all the electrical connectors.
+So, a good first step, is to pop the hood and check all the electrical connectors.
 Consequently, the problem might be as simple as, a sensor that has become unplugged.
 But, if that’s not the case, you may have a sensor that needs replacing.
 And, there are many that can cause, engine stalling issues.

 Any Of The Following, Could Cause Or Contribute To This Kind Of Engine Stalling Issues: